KrauseFx/krausefx.com/_posts/2018-03-24-going-nomad.md

 After living in San Francisco for 2.5 years, I wanted a change.
 With my lease ending in October, I decided to reduce my life to just

 *   1 suitcase
 *   1 carry-on luggage
 *   1 backpack

 and lived in an Airbnb in San Francisco until the winter holidays, for which I went back home to Austria.
+I got really lucky with my SF Airbnb, as I got it from [Zeus Living](https://zeusliving.com/) a company that rents out apartments for people like me: rent a place per month, all utilities included, and enough space with a desk to get work done.

 For the last 6 months I've lived the nomad life, with just the things listed above.
 So far I've stayed in 6 different neighborhoods in NYC, 2 areas in SF and spent time with my family in Austria for New Year's.
 While I plan flights ahead of time due to costs, I don't book places longer than a month ahead, something that took some time getting used to.